Ultimate Super Turbo HD guide to the game development roles – Video Game Marketing JOBS

 Marketing Manager / Specialist role in the game development

+A Marketing Manager’s role, especially in indie or smaller studios, often mirrors that of a CMO but with its unique challenges of limited teams, budgets, and resources.
 That means defining the target market (which players might be potentially interested in playing the game).
 And then planning a strategy to reach them.
 Then, finally, decide what to tell them about the game to have them hooked on the concept.

 Content Marketing Manager

 Content Marketing is a tactic used to sell games through exciting content like videos, blog posts, articles, or other media.
-These are different than regular ad banners that you might see from time to time (if you don’t use Adblock anyway) on the internet.
+These are different than regular display ad banners that you might see from time to time (if you don’t use Adblock anyway) on the internet.

 Content marketing is about showing the cool features of the game through the more interesting and engaging formats, like dev diaries.

 You might encounter Content Marketers in bigger companies.
-However, if the company is small – A marketing Specialist can take care of the responsibilities of the Content Marketing Manager.
+However, if the company is small – a marketing specialist can take care of the responsibilities of the Content Marketing Manager.

 Copywriter role in the game industry

 All games descriptions in the stores, on the boxes, emails, and blog posts need someone who knows which words to use to sell the idea behind the game that the game studio is developing.
+Copywriter needs to know how to write catchy and attention copy and understand communication principles.

 PR Manager / Specialist role in game development